nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide
-This is a simple user guide to Duke, a personal chat-bot to manage your todo-list.
+This is a simple user guide to Duke, a personal chat-bot to manage your task-list.
 ## Features
  There are three types of tasks in Duke: `Todo` `Deadline` and `Event` All tasks have features **command** and **isDone** (indicating whether this task is completed or not).